Skip to Main Content

 Understanding Da Miky's cooking requires understanding what the Monterosso anchovy actually is.
 The acciuga del Cantabrico, the standard salt-packed anchovy of European tables, comes from the Atlantic.
 The Monterosso version is caught in the Ligurian Sea, smaller and fattier in certain seasons, then salt-cured in terracotta vessels for a minimum of sixty days.
 The result is a product that carries more pronounced umami depth and less residual bitterness than most mass-produced equivalents.
 It is also, by volume, a limited product: the local fleet is small, the season is defined by water temperature, and the ageing process creates natural supply constraints.

 Restaurants along the Cinque Terre that actually use this anchovy rather than a cheaper substitute are working within a sourcing logic that connects directly to the port.
 Da Miky's position on the seafront at Monterosso, its Michelin recognition, and the Michelin Guide's own editorial note about its fish focus all point to a kitchen that takes this local material seriously.
-The venue also operates a small shop selling local produce, which is a signal that the sourcing relationship extends beyond the kitchen and into curation of the regional pantry.
+The venue also operates a small shop selling local produce.

 Placing Da Miky in the Italian Seafood Restaurant Map